anjan-tech-dev/ShopSphere/README.md

 🛠 Deployment
 Frontend & Admin
-Deploy client/ and admin/ folders on Vercel
+Deploy frontend/ and admin/ folders on Vercel

 Backend
+Deploy backend on Railway

 Deploy server/ on Railway

 Make sure your environment variables are set on Railway dashboard